bkry-code/kirby-calendar-board/README.md

 If you need a calendar view also in the website, you can use, for example, the great [Calendar library](https://github.com/bastianallgeier/calendar) by Bastian Allgeier and get something like this:

 ![calendar_website](https://cloud.githubusercontent.com/assets/11831276/12672797/1022b3fc-c679-11e5-81d2-a65be9c15e1a.png)

+##About performance, breadcrumb and hack

+Years folders are useful because they allow to split the day folders in more directories avoidimg performance issues.
+The con is that you will see the years breadcrumb in the panel header and you could open their pages.
+At the end years pages are almost useless and if you think that this could confound the user you can hide them.

+**How to hide years breadcrumb:**

+- create a panel.css file
+- write ``` ul.breadcrumb-list > li > a[title^="y-"]{display:none} ``` in it
+- upload panel.css into ``` www.yousite.com/assets/css/ ``` folder
+- link to this css file in the config file with ```c::set('panel.stylesheet', '/assets/css/panel.css'); ```

 ## Author